 Having a leg massage is another way to get relief.
 Leg massage comes recommended by several health organizations, including the National Sleep Foundation.
 They recommend using massage as a simple and effective at-home treatment to manage restless legs.

-It is not fun to alter the diet, but if your restless legs changes to the better, than it is worth it.
-And in some cases you can just eat earlier in the day.
+It is not fun to alter the diet, but if your restless legs change for the better, then it is worth it.
+And in some cases, you can just eat earlier in the day.
 Less sugar, carbohydrates, coffee will do good for your health in general, and maybe for your restless legs.
-Exchange the bad habits with tea, leafy greens and food that is full of minerals and vitamins.
+Exchange the bad habits with tea, leafy greens, and food that is full of minerals and vitamins.

-A big sallad before bedtime gives You lots of B vitamins, fiber and potassium, if you add some nuts and avocado, than you will be ready for a better night.
+A big salad before bedtime gives You lots of B vitamins, fiber, and potassium, if you add some nuts and avocado then you will be ready for a better night.